 Cycle time is one of the most interesting engineering execution metrics.
 It will show the average time it takes for a single engineering task (usually mapped to a branch) to go through the different phases of the delivery process from 'code' to 'production'.
 Cycle Time refers to the following subsets:

-The time it takes to complete a code review and get a Pull Request merged.
+The time it takes to complete a code review and get a pull request merged.
 In this widget, it's represented as the time frame between when the first comment occurs on a pull request, to when the PR is merged.

 The time it takes to release code to production.
 LinearB tracks each release tag and knows to map it back to branches and present how much time completed tasks waited to be deployed.
 In this widget, it's represented as the time frame between when the branch is merged to when the code is released.
 You can customize how Linear B detects your code releases: Read "Set up your Git release detection method" for more information.

 When a complete cycle time measurement is available (including coding time through deploy time).
 A community benchmark badge will be visible next to your cycle time metric.
 Click on this badge to see how your team is performing against the LinearB community.
 Learn more about how LinearB calculates benchmarks, and how to enable or disable benchmarks here: Engineering Metrics Benchmarks